 Saskatoon City Employees Credit Union has always contributed to the wellbeing of the community that we serve beyond the financial and economic role financial institutions play.
 Around the world companies are putting increased emphasis on corporate social responsibility (CSR) and the concept of a triple bottom line (TBL) that focuses not only on profit but also on people and the planet.
 We take the steps necessary to have a positive impact on our community and the environment consistent with our corporate values.
 Saskatoon City Employees Credit Union promotes environmental standards by means of programs such as paper recycling, reduced printing by using more electronic dissemination of information, electronic statement promotion, online banking, document imaging, member, and branch remote depositing.
 Saskatoon City Employees Credit Union personnel policies encompass the wellbeing of employees such as the development of a safe and respectful workplace.
-The Credit Union also donated to the Co-operative Development Foundation of Canada (CDF).
-The Co-operative Development Foundation of Canada (CDF Canada) is a global social impact partner that collaborates with local communities to build their capacity to achieve sustainable economic and social development, leveraging the advantages of the cooperative business model.
+The Credit Union also donated to the Healthy Teens Magazine, a periodical delivered to local high schools, is about teens and for teens to aid them in dealing with teen issues.

 The Credit Union supports employee volunteer activities conducted during work hours or otherwise.
-The Credit Union also supports city employees' functions with donations and support and offers preferred service charge pricing for community groups.
+The Credit Union also supports city employees' functions with donations and offers preferred service charge pricing for community groups.

-Saskatoon City Employees Credit Union supports our community by awarding annually two (2), \$1,000 Boyd Johnson Memorial Scholarships.
+Saskatoon City Employees Credit Union supports our community by awarding annually two (2), Boyd Johnson Memorial Scholarships increasing the scholarship from \$1000.00 to \$1,250.00 each.
 Saskatoon City Employees Credit Union board has also developed a Charitable Donations Policy wherein the board awards up to \$2,000 annually to registered charities.